What is the lifespan of guillotine blades?

 The quality of a print booklet will often be determined by the quality of the paper used and the smoothness of its edges.
 For paper edges that are seamless and precise, guillotine blades need to be able to cut paper of many stocks at a high speed.

-While these cutting machines are powerful and efficient, sometimes guillotine cutters are not maintained.
+While these cutting machines are powerful and efficient, sometimes paper guillotine cutters are not maintained.
 For precise paper cutting, the blades need to be sharp and correctly used.
 For this blog, we will give you some advice when operating guillotine paper cutters.

 3 Ways to Maintain Your Guillotine Blades